Provincial Offences Processes Such As Traffic Tickets, Bylaws, Among Others

 Administrative tribunals review and adjudicate various matters involving disputes between private citizens or between citizens and various levels of...Learn More

 Reasonable doubt involves doubts that are reasonable and therefore when presenting theories that show innocence or an alternative to guilty, inferences must be...Learn More

 Does An Eyewitness Identification Always Hold Up In Court?
-Despite Common Belief That An Eyewitness Identification Is Strong Evidence, Courts Are Very...Learn More
+The Law Requires That Courts Appreciate That An Eyewitness Identification May Be Flawed Despite...Learn More

 For a conviction on the charge of theft contrary to section 322 of the Criminal Code the Crown prosecutor is required to prove that the stolen property was in...Learn More